hyperledger/fabric-docs-i18n/docs/source/couchdb_tutorial.rst

 中的属性 （ ``metadataPath`` ）。

-Alternatively, if you are using the :doc:`peer-commands` to install and instantiate the chaincode, then the JSON index files must be located under the path ``META-INF/statedb/couchdb/indexes`` which is located inside the directory where the chaincode resides.
+Alternatively, if you are using the :doc:`commands/peercommand` command to install and instantiate the chaincode, then the JSON index files must be located under the path ``META-INF/statedb/couchdb/indexes`` which is located inside the directory where the chaincode resides.

-或者，如果你使用 :doc:`peer-commands` 安装和初始化链码， JSON 索引文件必须放在
-链码所在目录的 ``META-INF/statedb/couchdb/indexes`` 路径下。

 The `Marbles sample <https://github.com/hyperledger/fabric-samples/tree/master/chaincode/marbles02/go>`__  below illustrates how the index is packaged with the chaincode which will be installed using the peer commands.